Board Leadership Structure and Practices

 Based on this analysis, we believe Allstate’s compensation policies ensure appropriate levels of risk-taking, while avoiding unnecessary risks that could have a material adverse effect on Allstate.

 The compensation and succession committee reviews the executive compensation program throughout the year with the assistance of an independent compensation consultant, Compensation Advisory Partners (“CAP”).
-CAP benchmarks Allstate’s plans and compensation payments to the market and evaluates changes to our executive compensation program.
+CAP benchmarks Allstate’s plans and compensation payments to the market and evaluates changes to the executive compensation program.
 The compensation consultant also assesses Allstate’s executive compensation design, peer group selection, relative pay for performance, and total direct compensation for individual senior executive positions.
-Representatives of the compensation consultant participated in all six compensation and succession committee meetings in 2016.
+Representatives of the compensation consultant participated in six out of seven compensation and succession committee meetings in 2017.

 The compensation and succession committee annually evaluates the compensation consultant’s performance and independence.